open-design-kit/opendesignkit/README.md

 # Open Design Kit
 A toolkit for open design practices

+# Priciples
+to come

+# Key Documents
+to come

+# Status
+Jess started tinkering with the project concept a bit.
+The week of May 16 - Bocoup will be having a design sprint to build out a minimum loveable product.
+The sprint team includes Jess Klein, Pam Drouin, Sue Lockwood and Susan Robertson.

+# How to get involved
+to come

 # Why do we need *another* compilation of tools?
 * To provide a framework for design thinking and conversations within open source development
 * To supply open source practitioners with tools to support their conceptual inquiries